gitlabhq/gitlabhq/doc/ci/enable_or_disable_ci.md

 ---

-### Site wide administrator setting
+### Site-wide administrator setting

-You can disable GitLab CI site wide, by modifying the settings in `gitlab.yml` and `gitlab.rb` for source and Omnibus installations respectively.
+You can disable GitLab CI site-wide, by modifying the settings in `gitlab.yml` and `gitlab.rb` for source and Omnibus installations respectively.

-Two things to note.
+Two things to note:

-1. Disabling GitLab CI, will affect only newly created projects.
-Projects that had it enabled prior this modification, will work as before.
+1. Disabling GitLab CI, will affect only newly-created projects.
+Projects that had it enabled prior to this modification, will work as before.
 1. Even if you disable GitLab CI, users will still be able to enable it in the project's settings.